 - During the Vietnam War, Weiss attempted to coerce the families of American POWs to make pro-communist propaganda by promising them contact with their loved ones in Hanoi.

-Cora Weiss is an activist who has devoted her entire adult life to the antiwar, civil rights, and feminist movements.
-She also has served as president of the Samuel Rubin Foundation since its inception in 1959.
+Cora Weiss was born to communist parents in Harlem, New York in 1934; her father was Samuel Rubin, who earned a vast fortune with the Fabergé corporation.
+Weiss went on to become an activist who devoted her entire adult life to the antiwar, civil rights, and feminist movements.
+She also became president of the Samuel Rubin Foundation at its inception in 1959.

-In 1963 Weiss also played a key role in the Samuel Rubin Foundation’s decision to create the Institute for Policy Studies (IPS).
+In 1963 Weiss played a key role in the Samuel Rubin Foundation’s decision to create the Institute for Policy Studies (IPS).
 Her husband, Peter Weiss, served as the first chairman of IPS’s board of directors.
-Together, the Weisses selected Richard Barnet and Marcus Raskin to be the initial co-directors of IPS.
+Together, the Weisses selected Richard Barnet and Marcus Raskin to be the initial co-directors of the new think tank.

-During the Vietnam War, Weiss was a leader of Women Strike for Peace, an anti-nuclear/antiwar group that, according to a congressional study, “enjoyed the complete support of the Communist Party.”
-Throughout the mid- to late Sixties, Weiss organized numerous anti-war demonstrations, the largest of which was held in Washington, DC on November 15, 1969.
+During the Vietnam War, Weiss was a leader of Women Strike for Peace, an anti-nuclear/anti-war group that, according to one congressional study, “enjoyed the complete support of the Communist Party.”
+Throughout the mid- to late Sixties, Weiss organized numerous anti-war demonstrations, the largest of which was held in Washington, D.C. on November 15, 1969.

 As co-director of the Committee of Liaison with Families of Servicemen Detained in North Vietnam, Weiss, who made it plain that she knew the names of many American POWs, attempted to coerce relatives of those captives to intone pro-Communist propaganda by promising them, in return, the possibility of making contact with—or even winning the release of—their loved ones in Hanoi.
 None of the families accepted that arrangement.

-After the war, Weiss worked to have Vietnam admitted to the United Nations; she later served as chairwoman of the committee celebrating Vietnam’s ultimate admission in 1977.
+Following the war, Weiss worked to have Vietnam admitted to the United Nations; she later served as chairwoman of the committee celebrating Vietnam’s ultimate admission in 1977.
+On that historic occasion, Weiss — ignoring Hanoi’s long record of egregious human-rights violations and its torture of American POWs — shouted to the Vietnamese delegation: “Welcome in the name of the American people!”
 That same year, Weiss was among the signers of an advertisement defending Hanoi’s human-rights record.

 Also in the aftermath of the war, Weiss criticized the South Vietnamese refugees who chose to flee from their Communist conquerors.
 On May 29, 1978, the Washington Post quoted Weiss saying: “Every country [i.e., including Vietnam] is entitled to its people.
 The people are a basic resource that belongs to the country.”